ACRLab/snazzy/docs/source/Data_analysis/Graphical_User_Interface.rst

 From this window it's possible to set:

 * Group name: name of the group that contains this experiment dataset
 * First peak threshold: minimum time in minutes that has to pass before any peak happens.
-Used to make sure that the first peak caught at the imaging session is really the activiy onset.
+Used to make sure that the first peak caught at the imaging session is really the activity onset.
 * To_exclude: embryo numbers that will be excluded from the analysis.
 These embryos will be excluded from the analysis.
 * To_remove: embryo numbers that will be analyzed, but will show up in the 'Removed' group.
 * Embryos that have it's first peak before the first peak threshold or that were marked by the user as removed will also be at the to_remove category.